shm-dsgn/blog-api/README.md

 ## Installation

-To run the Blog App API project locally, follow these steps:
+To run the BlogOn API project locally, follow these steps:

 1. Clone the repository to your local machine: